 One of the biggest benefits of having a project plan in place is that it introduces order into the project management process, which can get pretty chaotic.
 Unfortunately, this benefit is overlooked due to time and budget constraints, so you might feel pressured as a project manager to start work right away.

-However, taking the time to prepare a well-thought-out project plan will not only help you keep track of the project’s budget and tasks but also visualize the project across all its stages.
+However, taking the time to prepare a well-thought-out project plan will not only help you keep track of the project’s budget and tasks but also visualize the project across all its stages including creation of general project management plan.

 To understand why having a project plan is so important, let’s take a look at all the advantages it provides: